“Towards a Meshed Grid: Offshore Wind Energy and Interconnectors in the Baltic Sea Region“ - Baltic InteGrid Conference in Riga (Latvia)

 During the final discussion it became clear that the Baltic Sea has a high offshore wind potential.
 However, joint actions are necessary to support and accelerate the ongoing developments and to transfer the BSR into one of Europe’s clean energy hubs.
 On the one hand, countries like Denmark and Germany are already exploiting part of their OWE potential in the Baltic Sea.
 On the other hand, countries like Poland and Estonia are now recognising the offshore wind potential in their waters, conducting environmental assessments and permitting first offshore wind projects.
 It is therefore of mutual interest, to foster knowledge, transfer and pool the competencies to achieve the desired developments.

-For further conference details, please consider the presentations of the speakers.
+For further conference details, please consider the summary of the conference and the presentations of the speakers.

 Download Part 1 - Presenations of External Participants (zip/5.1 MiB)